How the Straight Leg Test Can Help Determine If You Have Sciatica

 "A straight leg raise is the first orthopedic test that should be performed if the physician is attempting to differentiate joint or muscle pain (mechanical) vs. nerve related pain (radicular).
 Orthopedic tests are an important portion of the physical examination because these tests help the physician determine what structures are producing pain," says Dr. Jonathan Buncke, chiropractor at Moon Chiropractic.

 What to Expect

-Before performing the straight leg test to determine if you may have sciatica, your physician should ask you about when the pain began.
+Before performing the straight leg test your physician should ask you about when the pain began.
 Questions from your physician will include the following:

 - How would you describe the pain (e.g. burning, sharp, dull, throbbing, aching, stabbing)?

 - How long have you had the pain?